lightbasenl/scaffold/README.md

 ### Base components

-Base components like `<Button>`, `<Checkbox>`, `<Input>`, etc. that are used throughout the entire app should live in the root `/components` directory.
+Base components like `<Button>`, `<Checkbox>`, `<Input>`, etc. that are used throughout the entire app should live in the `src/components` directory.
 This way they are easily referenced and found.
 It is recommended that base components always have a story (see storybook) that shows most intended usages.

 ### Pages

-Pages live in the root `/pages` directory.
-This is a NextJS convention.
+Pages live in the `src/pages` directory.
+This is a Next.js convention.
 As this is related to routing.
 See [https://nextjs.org/](https://nextjs.org/) for more.

 Try to keep components only used in a certain page or certain pages as close to the page component as possible, within the directory structure.

 For example:

-- `/pages`
+- `src/pages`
   - `/about-us`
     - `/components`
       - `Employee.tsx`